AlfCano/envipe/README.md

 # envipe
-Scripts to import "Datos abiertos" (Open data) and merge tables of INEGI ENVIPE Encuesta Nacional de Victimización y Percepción sobre Seguridad Pública (ENVIPE) del Instituto Nacional de Estadística y Geografía (INEGI)
+Scripts to import "Datos abiertos" (Open data) and merge tables of the Encuesta Nacional de Victimización y Percepción sobre Seguridad Pública (ENVIPE) del Instituto Nacional de Estadística y Geografía (INEGI) to the R native environment.
+These scripts where written within the RKWard GUI, and expect functions from the rkward R package.
 ## Introduction
 Even though it is possible to download INEGI data frames with the importinegi R package or to download de "*.Rdata*" package, none of these options provides labels nor level labels for factor type objects.
 A way to get those it is possible to import SPSS ("*.sav*") or STATA ("*.dta*") files, but are not native R formats this leads to miss labeled data and duplicated labels when strings of the labels are not clean.